JackCossack/ERBOH.com-Nomic/game/CraftingRecipesProposal.md

 Effect: When equipped, all damage to your companion is reduced by 5 for each damage source (to a minimum of 1 HP of damage).
 The effect does not stack with multiple copies.

 **Stone Club**
-Recipe: 1 Bones, 1 Sand
+Recipe: 1 Bones, 1 Cobblestone
 Effect: When equipped, increase the damage done by you by 5.